bsidesroanoke/bsidesroanoke.github.io/README.md

 eventSlug: "2024"
 featured: false
 ---

-# The Future of AI in Threat Detection

 An exciting dive into how artificial intelligence is revolutionizing the way we detect and respond to cyber threats.
 ```